Harjeeta: Reception

 Jasmine Singh of The Tribune gave four stars out of five.
 Singh praised Arora's direction and Jagdeep Sidhu’s story, and described it as “fine balance of emotions, drama, romance and comedy“.
 She also praised performance by Sameep Ranaut, said, “It is Sameep who prepares the perfect ground for the young Tuli.
 Sameep delivers an award-winning performance and so does the young Tuli [Ammy Virk].”
 Singh praised performances by Virk, Gurpreet Bhangu, Parkash Gadhu, Pankaj Tripathi, Sawan Rupowali, and Raj Jhinjer.
 In last added, “Harjeeta is a fine example of a good story, good direction, good acting, good music, together in one team, heading for a goal...And goal it is for team Harjeeta!”
-Punjabi website Daah Films gave three and a half stars out of five.